Crafting a Boutique Wellness Experience from Scratch

 Scope Brand, Mobile & Web

-Client Drip Hydration Therapy
+Client Drip Hydration Therapy (founder of Soothe)

 Type MVP / Contract Engagement